-Students who need greater accountability and guided review during their preparation for the GRE test may wish to find a tutor.
+Students who need greater accountability and guided review while preparing for the GRE test may wish to find a tutor.
 Every person has a unique way of learning.
 Some may prefer a one-on-one learning style.
-Test takers decide to get a GRE tutor so they have someone to adapt to their learning style and help in overcoming their weaknesses.
-Furthermore, GRE tutoring is the best option if students can't achieve their goal scores following an uncustomized study plan and taking mock tests alone.
+Test takers decide to get a GRE tutor so they have someone to adapt to their learning style and help overcome their weaknesses.
+Furthermore, GRE tutoring is the best option if students can’t achieve their goal scores following an uncustomized study plan and taking mock tests alone.

 Do I need to get a GRE tutor?

 Yes, a GRE tutor may be required if a student requires guided review and more accountability while studying for the exam.

 On average, $40 to $75 per hour is the GRE tutors’ fee.
 Other tutoring courses can charge over $150 per hour, depending on the credibility and expertise of the GRE tutor.

 What are the GRE Prep tutoring options offered?

 The list of GRE prep tutoring options being offered is as follows:

 - GRE 165+ Guarantee Tutoring 32 Hours.
 There’s a guaranteed score of 165+, prioritized GRE tutor matching, unlimited supplemental sessions, and 32 tutoring hours.
 The tutoring fee is 156$ hourly.
 To sum up the 32 hours of tutoring, this option costs $4,999.

 - GRE Comprehensive LiveOnline Tutoring 18 Hours.
 This tutoring option has a total of 18 tutoring hours.
 It does not offer a score guarantee, prioritized GRE tutor matching, and unlimited supplemental sessions.
 The tutoring session may include GRE Math Fundamentals.
 The tutorial session can be online or in person.
 167$ per hour is the fee, with a total of $3,000 for 18 hours.